MoscatelliMarco/medusa-plugin-blogger/README.md

 console.log(objectToQueryString(example_object))
 ```

+Output: `where=%7B%22id%22%3A%2201HZHPGPY4MTR97EVX6FDDEXZE%22%7D&take=7&skip=2&select=%5B%22title%22%2C%22subtitle%22%2C%22body%22%5D&order=%7B%22created_at%22%3A%22ASC%22%7D`
+This output may look strange at first, almost impossible to understand, but the api routes already parse this url properly into the object that will be passed to search the database.

 **Find operators**: if you want to use a specific find operator like `Like` or `ILike` you can send an object like this:
 ```json
 {